Panna Tiger Reserves

-Madla is located 20 km away from Panna and is situated on the banks of Ken River.
-It includes densest forests.
-Pran Nath Temple and Jugal Kishore temples are must- see places in this area.
+Madla is located 20 km away from Panna and is situated on the banks of the Ken River.
+It includes the densest forests.
+Pran Nath Temple and Jugal Kishore temples are must-see places in this area.

 This fort is 36 km from Panna Park and is 688 meters high.
 This grand fort was the capital of Chandelas and Chattrasal presented Ajaygarh fort to son Jagat Raj in the year 1731.

-The park boasts of an outstanding variety of wildlife creatures in India especially mammals including royal tigers, leopard, wild dogs, wolf, hyaena and small cats.
-One can also see largest Indian deer i.e. sambar, nilgai, chital, chousingha and chinkara in the vicinity.
+The park boasts of an outstanding variety of wildlife creatures in India especially mammals including royal tigers, leopards, wild dogs, wolves, hyaenas, and small cats.
+One can also see the largest Indian deer i.e. sambar, nilgai, chital, chousingha, and chinkara in the vicinity.

 Panna Tiger reserve also boasts of many reptiles like snakes and pythons in the surroundings.

 Activities to be enjoyed in the Park